DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/conditional-formatting.md

 * **Bar Color Ranges** - Allows you to visualize numeric values using bars whose colors are contained in the specified color set.
 * **Bar Gradient Ranges** - Allows you to visualize numeric values using bars whose colors are contained in the specified color gradient.

-You can calculate a format rule using [measure or dimension](../binding-dashboard-items-to-data/binding-dashboard-items-to-data-in-the-web-dashboard.md) values.
-For the Card dashboard item, format rules also can be calculated by [delta](../designing-dashboard-items/cards/delta.md) values.
+You can use [measure or dimension](../binding-dashboard-items-to-data/binding-dashboard-items-to-data-in-the-web-dashboard.md) values to calculate a format rule.
+For a Card dashboard item, you can also calculate format rules by [delta](../designing-dashboard-items/cards/delta.md) values.

 The table below lists format conditions that can be applied to different types of data items.
 * numeric